universe-builders/universe-builders.github.io/void-survivors/design-direction.md

 Sub Genres: Action RPG, Roguelite, Survivors-Like (Bullet-Heaven, Swarm-Defense).

 ### MMO (Massively-multiplayer Online)
 Void Survivors is an online game playable with hundreds of other people on your team.
-It aims to band people together in large teams and is easily sharable and joinable, via a link and played on a web browser with no installation.
+It aims to band people together in large teams and is easily sharable and joinable, via a QR core or link and played on a web browser with no installation.

 ![World of Warcraft - 40 person Raids](images/wow.jpg)
 [Source: Youtube 'Bodomi'](https://www.youtube.com/watch?v=zKNG4w06ySQ)